 While we tend not to think about our home pipes, they do a lot of work.
 Think about it: all those minerals and high-water pressure that cascade through our pipes hardly cross our minds.
 In fact, we probably never think about our pipes until there’s suddenly a problem in the middle of our morning shower.
+This is where Elite’s home repiping service comes in.

 The truth of the matter is our pipes work hard.
 It’s only natural that, eventually, our home pipes show signs of wear and tear.